aiidalab/aiidalab-manage-structures/README.md

-# mc-structure
+# aiidalab-manage-structures

 ## Uploading a new structure

 File formats compatible with [ASE](https://wiki.fysik.dtu.dk/ase/) can be used.
-In the example a .mol file for a structure is generated with ChemDraw.
+In the example a `.mol` file for a structure is generated with ChemDraw.

 The structure is uploaded, a warning message is provided if similar structures were already computed.